TaoM1992/msds-computation-for-analytic/resources/miscellaneous/test_policies_and_study_guide.md

 ------

 1. Make and use flashcards for concepts and coding problems.
-1. Take a coding problem from class or the labs solve it completely on your own by writing the code from scratch.
+1. Take a coding problem from class or the assignments solve it completely on your own by writing the code from scratch.
     - That means to not looking at any solutions or the Internet.
     - Including fixing all errors and bugs.
-    - Only after struggling and hopelessly stuck, seek advice.
+    - Only after struggling and getting hopelessly stuck, seek advice.
     - Double check your solution is correct.
 Then refactor to be elegant.
 1. Given a piece of code:
     1. Mental walk through it.
 Understand the control flow and state of all variables.
-Predict the outcome.
+Predict the values at all times and the final outcome.
+Watch out for errors.
     2. Double check your intuition with Python Tutor.
     3. Start with your own code.
     4. Then do the same process with my code.
 I have lots of code laying around if you want more examples.